fzuleta/event-sourcing-cqrs-java-test/README.md

 **Client**: Aurelia.

 This is an experiment to:
-- try out how to communicate between services.
+- try out communicating between services using a queue message (instead of api-points|socket).
 - store state as event source and cqrs.

 ## How it works